Speciosa Rock Shell, Vasula speciosa

 Speciosa Rock Shell, Vasula speciosa.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, April 2011.
 Size: 3.7 cm (1.5 inches) x 3.1 cm (1.2 inches).

-The Speciosa Rock, Vasula speciosa (Valenciennes, 1832), is a gastropod mollusk that is a member of the Muricidae Family of Rocks.
-The shells have a diamond shaped profile with broad shoulders that have rows of short spiny ridges or knobs three of which project at the outer lip of the aperture as spines with the lower two being shorter than the upper one, a body whorl that tapers quickly and a low spire.
-The exterior of the shell is white, with spiral bands of brown squares; the interior is white and many individuals have yellow inside the aperture.
-The Speciosa Rock Shells reach a maximum of 4.0 cm (1.6 inches) in length and 3.4 cm (1.3 inches) in height.
+Description: Speciosa Rock Shells are medium-sized, solidly-built, and comprised of 4 whorls.
+They have a diamond-shaped profile with broad shoulders that taper quickly to the base, and a low spire.
+They are sculpted with rows of short spiny ridges or knobs.
+Three of these knobs project at the outer lip of the aperture as spines, with the lower two being shorter than the upper one.
+The exterior of the shell is white, with spiral bands of brown squares.
+The interior is white with many individuals having yellow inside the aperture.
+Speciosa Rock Shells reach a maximum of 4.0 cm (1.6 inches) in length and 3.4 cm (1.3 inches) in height.